kexiZeroing/kexiZeroing.github.io/src/blog/link-collection.md

 Utilities to work with PDFs in Node.js, browser and workers: https://github.com/unjs/unpdf

 Bare metal to production ready in minutes: https://github.com/MightyMoud/sidekick

-Grab the color palette from an image using just Javascript: https://github.com/lokesh/color-thief

 Make your PDFs look scanned: https://github.com/rwv/lookscanned.io